mar10/wsgidav/doc/sphinx/user_guide_lib.rst

 `python logger <https://docs.python.org/library/logging.html>`_ named 'wsgidav' and sub-loggers named like 'wsgidav.wsgidav_app', etc.

 By default, the wsgidav logger only has a ``NullHandler`` assigned and does not propagate to the root logger, so it is *silent*.

 This logger can be enabled like so::

     import logging

+    # Logging should be initialized some way, e.g.:
+    # logging.basicConfig(level=logging.DEBUG)

     logger = logging.getLogger("wsgidav")
     logger.propagate = True